 - Video: it’s increasingly becoming the primary way users interact with content.
 Creative teams at an agency can help make the most engaging videos and work with the ASO team to optimize them based on metrics such as drop off rates.

 - Web: you can easily drive installs from the web, with call-to-actions, deep links and the help of MMPs.

 - Email Campaigns: well-crafted email campaigns, with a call-to-action to download your app, can be highly effective in driving installs.
 Often underrated, they can return some of the highest metrics of all.
 Platforms like MailChimp make this feasible.

 - Influencer Marketing/ PR: although more effective in raising brand awareness than generating installs, influencer marketing can be used to drive a relevant audience to download an app.
-Positive and genuine reviews from a trusted influencer can introduce new users to an app and encourage installs.
+Positive and genuine reviews from a trusted and relevant type of influencer can introduce new users to an app and encourage installs.